zowe/docs-site/docs/user-guide/authenticating-with-jwt-token.md

-# Using a JWT token with API Mediation Layer
+# Authenticating with a JWT token

 :::info**Required roles:** system administrator, security administrator
 :::

-## Authentication with a JWT Token

 In Zowe, authentication can be performed via JWT tokens, whereby a token can be provided by a specialized service, which can then be used to provide authentication information.
 This service is described in more detail in [Zowe Authentication and Authorization Service](https://github.com/zowe/api-layer/wiki/Zowe-Authentication-and-Authorization-Service).